-According the map, areas north east of Nongoma towards the east of uPhongolo town towards Jozini Municipality are prone to drought.
+According the map, areas north east of Nongoma, centre to north of Abaqulusi are prone to drought.

 Runaway veld fires that have ravaged the district and destroyed a lot of property, livestock, grazing lands and even claimed innocent people's lives.
 Veld fires have been a persistent problem in Zululand District Municipality area and this situation has worsened over the past several years, the district experienced devastating veld and structural fires across.
 Those veld fires that resulted from strong winds and extremely dry winter conditions, damaged to land.
 Plant and animal communities in particular are at greater risk of extinction because their traditional habitats are irreversibly being modified by severe fires.
 Other notable adverse effects have been loss of livestock, agricultural crops and power outages.